ddemateis/dlimIM_simulations/Analysis_CO/DataPrep/README.md

 # Data Sharing for Colorado Data

 All data for the Colorado analysis is publicly available.
 Some data requires a data use agreement and IRB approval.
-Below is the infromation on each data soure and instructions for data processing.
+Below is the information on each data soure and instructions for data processing.

 All data processing scripts are in the folder Analysis_CO/DataPrep.